-Topic Misconception/ Myth Scientific fact vi) Inherited traits include traits acquired by the parents (such as physical fitness) that are passed on to the offspring.
-(Fisher & Moody , 2002) 6 vi) Inherited traits include traits Inherited traits are those that are specified by the alleles contained in the gametes acquired by the parents (such as physical fitness) that are passed of the parents. on to the offspring.
-(Fisher & Moody, 2002) 6 vii) Evolution is completely random.
-(Relethford , 2017) 23 Some aspects of evolution (e.g. mutation) have a random element.
+Topic Misconcention/ Scientific fact 4 Myth vi) Inherited traits include traits acquired by the parents (such as physical fitness) that are passed on to the offspring.
+(Fisher & Moody, 2002) traits include traits Inherited traits are those that are specified by the alleles contained in the gametes the parents (such as of the parents. ess) that are passed spring. • & Moody, 2002)6 vii) Evolution is completely random.
+(Relethford, 2017) 23 Some aspects of evolution (e.g. mutation) have a random element.
 But some other aspects of evolution (e.g. natural selection) are not random.
 Variations arise in organisms due to mutation.
 These variations are then filtered by natural selection.
 As a result, harmful variations decrease and beneficial variations increase in a group of organisms.
 Whether an organism will be able to survive and reproduce in an environment will depend on the extent to which that organism is able to adjust oneself to that environment.
 This is not at all a random event. viii) Bigger is always better.
 (Relethford, 2017) 23 In a popular application of the idea of "survival of the fittest," it is natural to equate larger size as having the greater chance of evolutionary success.
 This is because one assumes that biggest is the most fit.
 Although there are indeed many cases where larger individuals have a greater chance at survival and reproduction, there are also cases where being smaller gives one an evolutionary advantage.
-It all depends on the nature of the environment where an organism resides. ix) Darwin was the first to propound the theory of evolution by natural selection (Rees , 2007) 24 ix) Darwin was the first to In Scotland, Patrick Matthew, a timber merchant, proposed the principles of propound the theory of evolution natural selection in 1831, almost 30 years before Darwin published his theory.
-Unfortunately Matthew published his ideas in an appendix to a book on naval $(Rees, 2007)^{24}$ timber and arboriculture.
+It all depends on the nature of the environment where an organism resides. ix) Darwin was the first to propound the theory of evolution by natural selection (Rees, 2007) 24 ix) Darwin was the first to In Scotland, Patrick Matthew, a timber merchant, proposed the principles of propound the theory of evolution natural selection in 1831, almost 30 years before Darwin published his theory.
+Unfortunately Matthew published his ideas in an appendix to a book on naval timber and arboriculture.
 (Desmond and Moore, 1991) 25 So, not surprisingly, they were lost to the scientific community.